sahitya-chandra/codexa/README.md

 ### Prerequisites

-Before installing Guardian, ensure you have the following:
+Before installing Codexa, ensure you have the following:

 - **Node.js**: v20.0.0 or higher
   ```bash